learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

 1,2,3,3,5
 ```

-Another useful approach when there are numerous groups and backreferencing is to use **negative backreference**.
+Another useful approach when there are numerous capture groups is to use **negative backreference**.
 The negative numbering starts with `-1` to refer to capture group closest to the backreference that was defined before the backreference.
 Based on opening `(` not closing parentheses.
 In other words, the highest numbered capture group prior to backreference will be `-1`, the second highest will be `-2` and so on.

 ```bash
 $ # \g{-1} here is same as using \2